brookeleavehome/brookeleavehome/README.md

 ## What technology did we use?

 The film was created using the Cutting Room interactive film authoring toolkit.
 The current Unity-based version of Cutting Room is available as an open source project at [this repository](https://github.com/Digital-Creativity-Labs/CuttingRoom/).
-For Brooke Leave Home, we used an older HTML5-based version of the toolkit that isn't currently available.
+For Brooke Leave Home, we used an older HTML/JS-based version of the toolkit that isn't currently available.
 However, if you are interested in using this version of the toolkit then please do [get in contact](mailto:jonathab.hook@york.ac.uk).

+The HTML/JS verison of Cutting Room used in this production uses the [BBC's Video Context Library](https://github.com/bbc/VideoContext) as its rendering API.